LightningK0ala/nostr-indexer/README.md

 - [ ] Emit event when new data is indexed.
 - [ ] Allow new events to be consumed via listener or callback.
 - [ ] Allow accounts with private keys (for searchable encrypted DMs? ...?)
+- [ ] Support other Prisma database connectors